 Information on enrolled learners and their activities by age, gender, mode of study, type of programme and level of study for August 2020 to July 2021.

-This is the latest release in the series: Further education, work-based learning and community learning
+This is not the latest release in the series: Further education, work-based learning and community learning

 During this period, education provision continued to be disrupted by the coronavirus (COVID-19) pandemic.